-The installation process will take a couple of minutes, depending on your network connection and server performance.
+The installation process will take several minutes, depending on your network connection and server performance.
 If everything goes well, the installer will (depending on the language you use), show something like this:

 Installation finished.
 Thanks for choosing NGCP sip:provider Community Edition.